strapi-training/strapi-starter-to-customize/minimum-requirements-for-a-strapi-starter.md

 where `<url_to_your_strapi_template_repo>` can also be the shortcut name equivalent (instead of the url).

-See (link TBA) for details on what a shortcut name is for a strapi template.
+See this video (video link coming soon) for details on what a shortcut name is for a strapi template.

 ## ❗️ Respective Strapi Template Exists